icclab/cyclops/docs/build.rst

 configuration and installation, this plugin can be disabled if not needed elsewhere.

+**Note**: the default package version available under your limux/unix distribution for the above listed dependecies may be different that listed.
+In that case, please make sure you get the specific versions directly from the respective developer's website.

 Download the source
 -------------------
 Download the full source code via Git clone